CelestinaDragoni/open-joystick-display/.github/ISSUE_TEMPLATE/standard-bug-feature-theme.md

 If all of the above is true, please submit a ticket with as much detail as you can provide.

 ## For Theme Requests
 - Unless it is a group of themes that would benefit the community as a whole, I will not take theme requests for your own personal needs.
-There is plenty of examples and documentation on how to build your own here: https://ojdproject.com/developer-guide
+There are plenty of examples and documentation on how to build your own here: https://ojdproject.com/developer-guide
 - If you don't understand what the above means, think of it this way- would it be an enhancement to OJD that everyone would enjoy or just an aesthetic choice that would benefit you and your stream alone?
 If it's number two, I won't do it.
 I'm a single developer and I'm busy, also I don't take commissions don't ask.